Add/Drop a Class

 Students registering/adding courses should note the following important information:

-- Students are permitted to add a course via CampusCruiser/WebAdvisor prior to the beginning of the term.
-Once the term has begun, students wishing to add an open course section to their schedule, must submit an Add/Drop Change Form in person to the Registrar’s Office located in Chambers Hall.
+- Students are permitted to add a course via Self Service prior to the beginning of the term.
+Once the term has begun, students wishing to add an open course section to their schedule, must submit an Add/Drop Change Form in person at the Enrollment Services office located in West Hall.
 If the course section has already met once, you will need to obtain the instructor’s permission to join the course late.

-- Students adding a course are subject to the MCC Tuition Payment Schedule in effect for the term in which the course is scheduled.
+- Students adding a course are subject to the Tuition Payment Schedule in effect for the term in which the course is scheduled.
 Please note semester payment due dates.
-Please use “Make a Payment” under the WebAdvisor tab in CampusCruiser to pay your bill on or before the semester payment due date to avoid cancellation of your schedule.
+Please use “Make a Payment” in Self Service to pay your bill on or before the semester payment due date to avoid cancellation of your schedule.

-- Students withdrawing from courses are subject to the MCC Semester Refund Schedule in effect for the course(s) for which they are withdrawing.
-If you are planning to withdraw from a course and add a course that has already begun, it’s recommended that this transaction be completed in-person at the Registrar’s Office.
+- Students withdrawing from courses are subject to the Semester Refund Schedule in effect for the course(s) for which they are withdrawing.
+If you are planning to withdraw from a course and add a course that has already begun, it’s recommended that this transaction be completed in-person with the Department of Counseling.

-- You may drop classes from your schedule on the web through CampusCruiser/WebAdvisor or submit an Add/Drop Change Form directly to the Office of the Registrar, located in Chambers Hall.
-For instructions on how to use CampusCruiser/WebAdvisor, please see Registration Instructions.
+- You may drop classes from your schedule on the web through Self Service or submit an Add/Drop Change Form directly to the Enrollment Services, located in West Hall.
+For instructions on how to use Self Service, please see Registration Instructions.
 Failure to attend the class or verbal notification to the instructor does not constitute official withdrawal.

 Students withdrawing/dropping from courses should note the following important information:

-- Students withdrawing from courses are subject to the MCC Semester Refund/Withdrawal Schedule in effect for the course(s) for which they are withdrawing.
-In computing refunds for withdrawals, the date of withdrawal is the date that your withdrawal is submitted through Campus Cruiser/WebAdvisor.
+- Students withdrawing from courses are subject to the Semester Refund/Withdrawal Schedule in effect for the course(s) for which they are withdrawing.
+In computing refunds for withdrawals, the date of withdrawal is the date that your withdrawal is submitted through Self Service.

-- Students requiring special approvals by a counselor/advisor to withdraw, including International Students on an F-1 visa/status and NJ Stars students, are unable to withdraw online and will need to first obtain the required signatures/approvals on the Add/Drop Change Form and submit it to the Office of the Registrar.
+- Students requiring special approvals by a counselor/advisor to withdraw, including International Students on an F-1 visa/status and NJ Stars students, are unable to withdraw online and will need to first obtain the required signatures/approvals on the Add/Drop Change Form and submit it to the Enrollment Services.

 - Withdrawal from developmental education course(s) may limit the courses for which a student may register next semester.
 Students will need to re-register for the withdrawn developmental education course(s) in the next semester enrolled.